Fgusavac/FPL-Optimisation-Project/README.md

 # ⚽ Single-Period FPL Optimisation

 This module implements a **single-period Fantasy Premier League (FPL) optimisation model**.
-It fetches live FPL data, merges it with external datasets, and builds a mathematical programming model to select the best squad under budget and game rules.
+It fetches live FPL data, merges it with external datasets, and builds a mathematical programming model to select the best squad under budget and game rules for a sinlge gameweek in fanstasy football

 [Single-Period Optimisation](Single_Period.md) → Optimisation model for selecting the best squad in a single gameweek.